Pre-furbished Inventory

 This is a lovely television with storage space potential on the bottom.
 The design is quintessentially early 1950s with its mahogany cabinet constructed in a distinctive tall, narrow format on legs.
 This "stand-up" or "table model on legs" style was popular during this period as it saved floor space compared to large consoles while elevating the screen to a comfortable viewing height.

 It has upcycling potential for a cat bed and potentially a lower hammock.
 It might also be good for ferrets.
+Medium rehab needed, could be media to dark stain or painted.
 The measurements are 21.5 in.
 W, 20 in.
 D and 34 in.
 H. Reference #032 when you fill out the custom order form.

-It has upcycling potential for a double cat bed and likely a painted one depending on the difficulty of refurbishing the wood.
-The measurements are 20 in.
-W, 21 in.
-D and 36 in.
-H. Reference #003 when you fill out the custom order form.
+It has upcycling potential for a double cat bed or a bed on the bottom with a drawer on top.
+Heavy rehab needed on base, could be medium to dark stain or painted.
+The measurements are 21.5 in.
+W, 20 in.
+D and 37 in.
+H. Reference #037 when you fill out the custom order form.

 #004 AVAILABLE FOR CUSTOM ORDER